What The Charts Are Telling Us On Bitcoin — Coiled, Not Capitulating

 Pull up bitcoin on the daily and the picture is unambiguous.
 Price is pinned a half-percent off the thirty-day low, almost eight percent off the monthly high, with the 20-day rolling under the 50.
 Realized vol has collapsed to 1.4 percent.
 The technical scoreboard reads zero bull, one bear, four neutral.

 Thirty-five is the doorstep of oversold, not the room.
-RSI tells me momentum is tired, not flushed.
-Real bottoms on bitcoin usually print sub-30 with a divergence — higher RSI low on a lower price low.
+RSI is telling me momentum is tired, not flushed.
+Real bottoms on bitcoin usually print sub-30 with a positive divergence — higher RSI low on a lower price low.
 We do not have that yet.
-This is a market that is bleeding slowly, not panicking.

 The 20-day is rolling under the 50-day.
 That is the only outright bear signal on the board, and it is the one that matters most for trend traders.
 The medium-term trend has rolled.
 Until the 20-day curls back over the 50, every bounce is a counter-trend bounce — fine to scalp, dangerous to marry.